At the 2019 Maryland Sheep and Wool Festival, Jeanne took

 Champion White Lincoln Ewe and Best White Lincoln Fleece,

 Elsie took Reserve Champion White Lincoln Ewe, Connor

 MacGregor took Reserve Champion White Lincoln Ram, and

 Mabel took Best Black Lincoln Fleece.
 At the 2018 Indiana

-State Fair Fleece Show, another fleece from Penelope, a
+State Fair Fleece Show, our fleeces were awarded a

 Richert Ranch is proud to raise all natural lamb.
 This